Showing posts with label Basic PLSQL. Show all posts

 * PL/SQL programs are divided and written in logical blocks of code.
 Each block consists of three sub-parts

-- Executable Commands
+- Executable part

-- Exception Handling
+- Exception Handling part

 * Following is the basic structure of a PL/SQL block